-We have apps that tell us what the weather is like anywhere in the world, apps that allow us to hitch a ride from a driver, apps that allow us to listen to our favorite music or watch our favorite shows, and apps that enable us to video chat with loved ones thousands of miles away.
+We have apps that tell us what the weather is like anywhere across the globe, apps that allow us to hitch a ride from a nearby driver, apps that allow us to listen to our favorite music or watch our favorite shows, and apps that enable us to video chat with loved ones thousands of miles away.
 Most people can agree that apps have done a lot of wonderful things for our society.
 But, as with all technology, they possess the potential for danger.

-Here are a few of the types of apps we have seen used by predators to attempt to groom and traffick vulnerable youth:
+Here are a few of the types of apps we have seen used by predators to groom and traffic vulnerable youth: